 Midwives are excellent at postpartum services and care compared to our traditional OB provider partners in the United States.
-We do home visits usually day 1, day 5, and office visits 2wk and 6wk postpartum for mother and baby (baby taken care of by Ped provider at 6wk visit based on scope of midwifery).
-We are great at catching early challenges with breastfeeding and mental health concerns.
-We promote family bonding in their own environment versus hospital routine recovery stays with multiple doctor visits first month of baby’s life.
-We really do help with families adjusting to their new little one.
+We do home visits usually on days 1 and 5, and office visits 2 weeks and 6 weeks postpartum for mother and baby (baby taken care of by Ped provider at 6-week visit based on the scope of midwifery).

-Spend time prenatally talking with families about importance of defining each person’s role during postpartum recovery process.
-Provide a sign for house door stating new baby in home and here is a list of things to help this family out with new baby.
-Families want to help and unsure what exactly do to besides buy baby gifts.
+The trouble with breastfeeding and limited bonding cues from the mother towards the baby are preventable in most cases.
+Spend time prenatally talking with families about the importance of defining each person’s role during the postpartum recovery process.
+Provide a sign for the house door stating a new baby is in the home, and here is a list of things to help this family out with the new baby.
+Families want to help but are unsure what exactly to do besides buy baby gifts.

 Midwives play a pivotal role in families growing their families and supporting this fragile time.

 Take that responsibility seriously and give your midwifery practice access to all the resources and skills needed to care for mothers and babies during the next year of postpartum transition together.
 We are the keepers of normal births and normal postpartum recovery transitions.
 Brag about it, and what are all the unique services offered compared to a traditional medical provider in your community?